raviteja-ganta/raviteja-ganta/_posts/2020-12-27-Word-Embeddings.md

 For example, when word *football* is sent as input to trained Word2Vec model above, then final layer will output high probabilities for the words *are*, *playing*, *across*, *the* as these are output words for input *football* in training set.

+Model is trained like any other neural network where we update coefficients using backpropagation and loss function.

 #### Hidden layer

 Hidden layer is where all the magic happens.
 Coefficients of this hidden layer are the actual word embeddings.